List of Transformers: Animated episodes

 The episodes of Transformers: Animated are split into a set of 3 seasons, 13 episodes in each with the first season bearing a special movie-length (later divided into a 3-episode showing) beginning.
 An episode list for the first two seasons (a combined total of 26 episodes) has been released through Cartoon Network's website.
 Both the series' first season and the entire series itself began with "Transform and Roll Out", a 90-minute movie special starting point later broken up into three episodes for re-runs.
 Following the debut of the movie on December 26, 2007, the series properly began on January 5 next year.
-The series returned with the third season on March 14 1 year after 2008 in the US and Canada.
+The series returned with the third season on March 14, 2009 in the US and Canada.